The Beatles (album): Retrospective assessments

 Among reviews of the 2009 remastered album, Neil McCormick of The Daily Telegraph found that even its worst songs work within the context of such an eclectic and unconventional collection, which he rated "one of the greatest albums ever made".
 Writing for Paste, Mark Kemp said The Beatles had been wrongly described as "three solo works in one (plus a Ringo song)", saying it "benefits from each member's wildly different ideas" and offers "two of Harrison's finest moments".
 In his review for The A.V.
 Club, Chuck Klosterman wrote that the album found the band at their best and rated it "almost beyond an A+".
+In retrospect, Christgau wrote in 2020 that while he still found the album "somewhat scattered", he nevertheless considers it worthy of a "high A minus".
+Contrary to many other retrospective assessments, John O'Reilly of The Guardian rated the album two stars out of five, stating: "Inside this mess of a double album is an OK single album whimpering to get out."

 In 2000, The Beatles was voted number 5 in the third edition of Colin Larkin's All Time Top 1000 Albums.
 Three years later, Rolling Stone ranked it at number 10 on the magazine's list of the 500 Greatest Albums of All Time, a position it maintained in the 2012 revised list.
 On the 40th anniversary of the album's release, the Vatican newspaper L'Osservatore Romano wrote that it "remains a type of magical musical anthology: 30 songs you can go through and listen to at will, certain of finding some pearls that even today remain unparalleled".
 In 2011, Kerrang! placed the album at number 49 on a list of "The 50 Heaviest Albums Of All Time".
 The magazine praised the guitar work in "Helter Skelter".
 The album was also included in the book 1001 Albums You Must Hear Before You Die.
 In September 2020, Rolling Stone ranked The Beatles at number 29 on its new list of the "500 Greatest Albums of All Time".
-Based on such rankings, Acclaimed Music listed it as the number 13 album in the site's all-time ranking.